 You should use the Helpdesk button to raise a ticket and include a full description of the problem, with screenshots if possible, so that the support agents can address queries more quickly.

-FourteenFish will aim to respond within 5 days of the initial query and a unique ticket reference number will be generated.
-You should escalate to [email protected] if the response is inconclusive or unclear – please include the reference number in your correspondence.
+FourteenFish aim to respond within 5 working days and a unique ticket reference number is generated.
+You should escalate to [email protected] if the response is inconclusive or unclear (including the reference number in your correspondence).

 Click the green Portfolio button at the top of the screen to access the Portfolio Overview page, from which you can:

-• you have to invite your ES and NCS to view your portfolio, and they have to create an account before they can access your evidence.
+- you must invite your ES and NCS to view your portfolio, and they have to create an account before they can access your evidence.

 The Curriculum Handbook outlines who signs which assessments:

-• You should send EPAs to your NCS to sign off.
-The NCS should normally only sign off an EPA in their own special interest area.
+- You should send EPAs to NCSs.
+The NCS should normally only sign off an EPA in their own SIA.
 However, local solutions might be necessary in some specific areas.

-• You should send GSATs to your Educational Supervisor to sign off.
+- You should send GSATs to your ES.
 If the GSAT is signed by an NCS in error, you should contact the Helpdesk.
 It is likely that you will need to repeat the entire process with the correct supervisor.

 This was a one-off exercise and only specific documents needed to be uploaded after the transfer in August 2024 (requirements were determined by the curriculum you follow).
-It is not necessary to upload more evidence for competencies already signed off in the old portfolio system.
-You should follow the set of instructions after clicking the catch-up button.
+It was not necessary to upload more evidence for competencies already signed off in the old portfolio system.

 You can change the ‘tagging to’ order and switch between Level 1 & 2 and level 3 & 4 domain/ learning outcome coverage.